xdenser/ko-templated/README.md

-###ko-templated is binding for [knockout](http://knockoutjs.com/).
+###ko-templated is a binding for [knockout](http://knockoutjs.com/).

 ##Description

 Allows asynchronous loading of templates.
-Uses jQuery for templates loading.
+Uses jQuery for template loading.
-The main idea is to use view model or sub model constructor name as name of template.
+The main idea is to use view model's or sub model's constructor name as name of template.
 Binding encourages using of `new` for constructing view models or sub models.
 So when you try to use it on plain javascript object it will load "Object.tmpl".
 You may override naming convention by defining `templateName` property in object.